img-0

 In the mean time, there are a few key things to begin implementing, regardless of your specific mood type, that can help boost and rebalance the production of your neurotransmitters.

 2. Prioritize animal protein.
 The building blocks of our neurotransmitters come from the amino acids in protein.
-Although you can get a small amount of these nutrients from plant proteins (such as nuts, seeds and legumes), but you would have to eat excessively large amounts and balance different foods correctly to get the exact ratios necessary.
+Although you can get some amount of these nutrients from plant proteins (such as nuts, seeds and legumes), you would have to eat excessively large amounts and balance different foods correctly to get the exact ratios necessary.
 Animal proteins contain all 22 amino acids in a form easily absorbable by the body.
 Eating a minimum of 12 oz of animal protein a day (in the form of meat, seafood, eggs or dairy) is a great way to ensure your body has the tools it needs for a balanced, positive mood.

 The most important takeaway is that we all deserve the ability to feel balanced, positive, and energized about life.
 While there are many social and interpersonal factors that influence this potential, we want to be sure we are addressing the physiological ones as well.
 If we don’t have the raw material for the neurotransmitters that provide us a stable mood, psychological and emotional practices can only do so much.
 If talk and other types of conventional therapy have not given you the results you desire, this is your next step.
 With amino acid deficiency properly addressed, there will be one less obstacle in your way to experience a full and vigorous life.